-In addition, SAE has been meeting and consulting with nearby communities, namely the NSB planning department and the Fish and Wildlife division.
-SAE also presented its proposed project and discussed planned activities during community meetings in the villages of Nuiqsut and Kaktovik.
-The meetings included discussions of SAE's project description, potential ways to resolve potential conflicts, and the proposed operational timeframe.
-These meetings help to identify any subsistence conflicts and allow SAE to understand community concerns, and requests for communication or mitigation.
-The following community and stakeholder meetings were conducted:
+Prior to offshore activities, SAE will meet and consult with nearby communities, namely the North Slope Borough (NSB) planning department and the NSB Fish and Wildlife division.
+SAE will also present its project during a community meeting in the villages of Nuiqsut, and Kaktovik to discuss the planned activities.
+The discussions will include the project description, the Plan of Cooperation, resolution of potential conflicts, and proposed operational window.
+These meetings will help to identify any subsistence conflicts.
+These meetings will allow SAE to understand community concerns, and requests for communication or mitigation.
+Additional communications will continue throughout the project.